coder-lgtm/docker-k8s/README.md

 The steps below were executed on Macbooks running MacOS Catalina.

-Steps for Windows and Chromebooks will be forthcoming.
-If you have questions, please contact the authors at the below:
+If you have questions, please contact the authors at the below emails:

 * Rutuja Joshi rutujaj@gmail.com
 * Anita Carey anitacarey1101@gmail.com